JEETDESAI25/JEETDESAI25.github.io/content/projects/E-Society.md

 ## Description

-- In my final Year of bachelor’s degree, I had developed an application titled “E Society”.
-The main purpose of this was to serve the residents of the Society, Colony or Apartments.

-- With the use of Android Studio & Java programming language, we developed a application that helped to decrease the problems that were associated with paying of monthly bills such as maintenance, electricity, and water bills.
-The application would also remind meetings and event updates.
+- Successfully designed and developed the "E Society" mobile application using Android Studio and Java programming language.
+The app aimed to streamline the monthly bill payment process and provide reminders for meetings and event updates, ultimately enhancing the daily experiences of society, colony, or apartment residents.